Luffy-webdev/MERN-on-aws/README.md

 1. in your package.json in client folder, change react start script from `react-scripts start` to `GENERATE_SOURCEMAP=false react-scripts start`.
 This can avoid some memory consumption.
-1. increase nodejs space . run this command to increase the space of you app. `set NODE_OPTIONS=--max_old_space_size=8172` Yoi can set it to any amount of memory.
+1. increase nodejs space . run this command to increase the space of you app. `set NODE_OPTIONS=--max_old_space_size=8172` You can set it to any amount of memory.
 In this case it is 8gb(8172mb)
 1. Increase size taken by react app while build .
 In package.json file of client , change scripts build line from `react-scripts build` to `react-scripts --max_old_space_size=4096 build`

 ### Configurng Nginx for file uploading .